WhiteflagProtocol/whiteflag-standard/wf-specification.md

 although supported, deterministic keys and addresses should normally not be used for Whiteflag.

-The authentication mechanism is described in detail in [Paragraph 2.4.2.2](#2422-management-messages) for initial authentication messages, and in [Paragraph 5.1](#51-joining-and-leaving-the-whiteflag-network) for the protocol for initial authentication.
+The authentication method is described in detail in [Paragraph 2.4.2.2](#2422-management-messages) for initial authentication messages, and in [Paragraph 5.1](#51-joining-and-leaving-the-whiteflag-network) for the protocol for initial authentication.
 After initial authentication, the Whiteflag Protocol utilizes the authentication